davidepanidev/davidepanidev/README.md

 <h1>Hi there 👋 <br> I'm Davide and this is what I do</h1>

 <div align="left">
-  <h3>I'm open to collaborations 🤝 If you like the way I work don't hesitate to reach out! 😊</h3>
+  <h3>I'm open to collaborations 🤝 Don't hesitate to reach out! 😊</h3>
 </div>

 <br>